 - Make sure feet are dry before putting on socks, stockings, or tights.
 Wear socks made from material that draws moisture away from the feet, such as cotton, silk, or wool.

 - When walking around public swimming pools and communal changing rooms and shower areas, wear pool slippers.
+Pool slippers in various sizes are available for purchase online.

 - Change shoes regularly so that footwear is relatively dry.
 Shoes need time to dry out.